-Carla, Daniel and their two daughters Carly and Ella, live in Mount Dora Florida.
-Christmas is one of their favorite time of the year!
+Carla, Daniel, and their two daughters Carly and Ella, live in Mount Dora Florida.
+Christmas is one of their favorite times of the year!
 Share their joy as you read about the way they celebrate the festive season.

 Can you please present your neighborhood to allow us to travel through your words?

 Mount Dora, affectionately called “Someplace Special” is located in central Florida.
-The town is best known for its antique shops, an array of annual festivals, and its many historic buildings which are surrounded by large canopy oak trees.
+The town is best known for its antique shops, its array of annual festivals and its many historic buildings which are surrounded by large canopy oak trees.

-Holidays around Mount Dora are truly magical.
+Holidays around Mount Dora are magical.
 Our daughters truly enjoy every bit of the many exciting and heartwarming Christmas traditions.
 Their adventures around town have even inspired us to write a book called “Joy In Mount Dora.”

 Can you share about your local Christmas traditions?